Pradeep Hegde

 Pradeep Hegde is a wildlife cameraman and conservation filmmaker from Bangalore, India whose films have been played in several international film festivals.
-He has worked on several wildlife films and documentaries which were broadcast on Animal planet, Discovery and National Geographic.
+He has worked on several wildlife films and documentaries which were broadcast on Animal planet, Discovery and National Geographic..
+He has traveled extensively in India and abroad including Bhutan and Singapore for filming wildlife.

+In 2024 he founded Kiang collective, a company based in Bangalore which produces natural history films and curates wildlife expeditions across India.
+Through Kiang Collective, he has been leading snow leopard expeditions since 2025.

 Early life

 Pradeep Hegde was born in Sirsi, Karnataka to an agriculturist family.
 He completed his schooling from Government Primary School, Guntkal and Modern Educational Society, Sirsi.
 Later he completed his pre-university from Chaitanya PU Colleges Sirsi and later bachelor's degree in life sciences from Christ University, Bangalore.